azvno/solsrng/README.md

-# solsrng
+# Sol's RNG (Version Python)
-This script generates a Forms based on given probabilities
+* This script generates a Forms based on given probabilities